Xooa/xooa-php-sdk/README.md

 #### Type

-string — Should contain a Xooa API Token to authorize requests
+string — Should contain a Xooa API Token to authorize requests retrieved from Xooa console

 ==